-Let’s start with the riddle: What element of website design influences the content balance, alignment, hierarchy, contrast, rhythm, proximity, and space?
-That’s all about typography and fonts in particular.
+Let’s begin with the riddle: Which element of website design impacts content balance, alignment, hierarchy, contrast, rhythm, proximity, and space?
+It’s all about typography, particularly fonts.

-There are 550,000+ great fonts; even some sites propose font galleries or even hold competitions for the best font.
-All these great fonts with incorrect combinations can either make a site look fantastic or bury a project.
+There are over 550,000 great fonts, and some sites propose font galleries or even hold competitions for the best font.
+While these fonts can make a site look fantastic, incorrect combinations could potentially hinder a project’s success.

 Let’s talk about how to choose the best font combinations for websites.
-Here I collected some life hacks and rules to make your website picturesque and attractive.
+In this guide, I’ve gathered some life hacks and rules to make your website picturesque and efficient.

 - Why Do Fonts Matter?